it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/user_management.rst

 To reduce this risk, you both need strong protections on every user account and limitations on the amount of damage that can be done when a single user account goes bad.

 #.
 Passwords: Like it or not, passwords are a reality of online life and will be for some time to come.
-They are also common vector of attack by adversaries.
+They are also common vector of attack by threat actors.
 You can't have good user management without good password policies.
 #.
 Multi-factor authentication (:term:`MFA`): The best way to address weaknesses in :term:`authentication` is to have the right MFA requirements in place.
 #.
 User accounts: How you manage user accounts--creating, managing, tracking, and deleting--can have a huge impact on your overall cybersecurity posture.